"To plant a garden is to dream of tomorrow." - Audrey Hepburn

 Chairs: Susan Snakenburg and Glenda Dennis

 The garden in front of the Recreation Center is affectionately known as the “Rec Center” garden.
-At its heart stands a beloved classic southern favorite, a crepe myrtle tree.
-While the most common spelling in the south is “crepe myrtle” other variations are also acceptable and refer to the same tree.
-Unfortunately, the age and specific variety of our crepe myrtle are unknown.
-These trees thrive best in full sun requiring at least six hours of sunlight daily to develop their beautiful flowers.
-However, the majestic oak trees that have grown over the years now surround our crepe myrtle, hindering its access to the necessary sunlight for abundant blooms.
+At its heart stands a beloved classic southern favorite, a Crepe Myrtle Tree.
+The lawn of the Recreation Center is full of majestic Southern Live Oak Trees that have grown over the years now surround our Crepe Myrtle.
 Nonetheless, the crepe myrtle remains the centerpiece of our garden, boasting a stunning tree trunk and perfectly shaped crown of leaves.
-Encircling the tree in the sun-dabbled area are a variety of plants such as bee balm, Gaura, coreopsis, Yuki cherry blossom and stokes asters.
-In the shaded portion of the garden, you will find oak leaf hydrangea, primo black pearl (coral bells) and sweet pepper bush.
+Encircling the tree are a variety of plants such as Bee Balm, Gaura, Coreopsis, Yuki Cherry blossom and Stokes Asters.
+In the shaded portion of the garden, you will find Oak Leaf Hydrangeas, Primo Black Pearl (coral bells), and Sweet Pepper Bushes.
+We warmly extend an invitation to visit this garden.

 Chair: Mary Jo Jelinski